Elijah-Ugoh/Parkinsons-Diseases-Genetics/4_quality_control.md

 ```

 - Add unique identifiers to the ID's in each sample group, then merge them again to perform the PC
-- "0" for the MPBC population, "1" for the european population, "2" and "3", for the asian and african population, respectively
+- "0" for the MPBC and European population, "1" for the european population, "2" and "3", for the Asian and African population, respectively
 - This is necessary for separating the different data groups for PCA calculation.

 ```bash